 Heading the Montana Office of Public Instruction, the superintendent of public instruction oversees the state’s K-12 school system, much of which is governed directly by locally elected school boards.
 The superintendent of public instruction also serves on the state land board.

 Arntzen, formerly a state legislator from Billings, was elected superintendent of public instruction in 2016.
-As of May 2019, she hasn’t said whether she’ll seek re-election.
+She said she will seek re-election June 11.

 Announced — Melissa Romano

 Romano, an award-winning Helena teacher, was the 2016 Democratic nominee for superintendent of public instruction, losing to Arntzen.
 She said she plans to take another shot at the job in April.

 The state auditor, who also serves as commissioner of securities and insurance, runs the office responsible for protecting Montanans from fraud by regulating the insurance and securities industries.
 The state auditor also serves on the state land board.